The Doctor of Nursing Practice (DNP) program prepares nurses to lead transformative change in healthcare.

-Course and credit hour requirements vary depending on the focus of the master’s degree and the number of practicum hours contained in the degree.
+Course and credit hour requirements vary depending on master’s degree courses taken, and the number of practicum hours contained in the degree.

-Applicants prepared at the master’s level as advanced practice nurses (APNs – nurse practitioners, clinical nurse specialists, nurse anesthetists and nurse midwives) whose programs contained advanced pharmacology, advanced health assessment and advanced pathophysiology in addition to a minimum of 500 practicum hours will generally need 38 credits for the DNP degree.
-Examples of part-time and full-time plans of study for APN prepared applicants follow.
+Applicants prepared at the master’s level as advanced practice registered nurses (APRNs – nurse practitioners, clinical nurse specialists, nurse anesthetists and nurse midwives) whose programs contained advanced pharmacology, advanced health assessment and advanced pathophysiology in addition to a minimum of 500 practicum hours will generally need 38 credits for the DNP degree.

-Applicants prepared in non-advanced practice nursing roles and who did not take courses in pharmacology, health assessment or pathophysiology will be required to take these courses as part of the DNP program.
+Applicants prepared in non-advanced practice registered nursing roles and who did not take courses in pharmacology, health assessment or pathophysiology will be required to take these courses as part of the DNP program.
 In addition, if there were fewer than 500 direct practice practicum hours in the master’s degree program, students will need to take additional credits (up to 5) in order to meet the minimum requirement of at least 1000 practicum/residency hours required for the DNP degree.
-Examples of part-time and full-time plans for study for non-APN prepared applicants follow.

 Tuition Fees and Scholarships